Rahimullah Haqqani

 Haqqani had a tough stance on ISIS.
 He was considered very close to the Afghan Taliban.
 Haqqani used to work as a principal at Madrasah Zubaria in Peshawar's Deer Colony in Pakistan.
 After the survival of the Peshawar blast, Rahimullah Haqqani blamed the attack on Khawarij.
 The Afghan Taliban use the term Khawarij for extremists affiliated with ISIS.

 Assassination attempts

 There were two attacks on him in Peshawar in which he was safe.
-He also have a madrassa in Peshawar where a suicide attack took place in October 2020.
+He also had a madrassa in Peshawar where a suicide attack took place in October 2020.
 Haqqani was also unsuccessfully attacked in Peshawar's Ring Road in 2013.

 Death

-He was killed on 11 August 2022 in a suicide attack in a seminary in Kabul, the Afghan capital.
-The said seminary belonged to Rahimullah Haqqani, and he was the target of this suicide attack.
+On 11 August 2022, he was killed in a suicide bomb attack in Kabul.
+The attacker reportedly had a bomb stuck to his amputated leg.
+Another Taliban-aligned cleric, Mujib Rahman Ansari, was also assassinated a few weeks later.